Zu cristatus

 Zu cristatus, the scalloped ribbonfish, is a ribbonfish of the family Trachipteridae found circumglobally in all oceans at tropical latitudes, at depths down to 90 m.
-Its length is up to 118 cm.
+Its length is up to 118 cm, and the weight is around 4000 g.
+The scalloped ribbonfish is most often found in parts of the Mediterranean Sea.
+Juvenile specimen sightings are more commonly observed than their adult counterparts, as they favor shallower depths.
+An adult specimen of Z. cristatus was captured at a depth of 720 m off the cost of Italy.
+They are reported to eat squid, fish, and crustaceans.

 In the past, the binomial name Trachypterus iris was misapplied to this fish.

+Identification

+Juveniles Z. cristatus under 70 cm in length have a silvery body with dark blotches, a scalloped belly margin and bulb-like structures on the long dorsal and pelvic fins.